GLOBAL MARKETS-Shares gain, bonds fall as signs point to world growth

 While weekly initial claims for state unemployment benefits climbed 13,000 to 336,000 - just above the level expected by economists in a Reuters poll - the four-week moving average fell to its lowest level since November 2007.

-The four-week average, seen as a better gauge of labor market trends, suggested the U.S. economy was growing enough to fuel steady improvement in jobs.
+The four-week average, seen as a better gauge of labor market trends, suggested the U.S. economy was growing enough to fuel steady improvement in jobs data.

 However, the report did not change the view that the Fed will begin to trim, or taper, its monetary stimulus next month.